MetPX/sarracenia/doc/dd_post.7.rst

  +-----------+---------------------------------------------------------------------+

  *<value>* The value is computed by applying the given method to the partition being transferred.

+**to_clusters=<cluster_name1,cluster_name2,...>**
+ The to_clusters defines a list of destination clusters where the data should go into the network.
+ Each name should be unique within all exchanging rabbitmq clusters.
+It is used to do the transit of the products and their notices through the exchanging clusters.

 All other headers are reserved for future use.